Inpatient Rehab in Indiana

 • Rehab for older adults, people with co-occurring pain and substance use and dual diagnosis treatment

-• Inpatient alcohol detoxification, inpatient opioid detoxification and cocaine detoxification
+• Inpatient alcohol detoxification, residential benzodiazepines detoxification and methamphetamines detoxification

 Counseling For Change Inc - Washington, IN

-Counseling For Change Inc is an inpatient addiction treatment center situated in Washington, Indiana.
+Counseling For Change Inc is a residential rehab center located in Washington, Indiana.

 Location: 5 SE 1st Street, Washington, IN 47501 in Daviess County